Committee membership | No. of meetings 2015: 7 | Main committee responsibilities |

 When recruiting new executive directors, the Company's policy is to pay what is necessary to attract individuals with the skills and experience appropriate to the role to be filled, taking into account remuneration across the Group, including other senior executives, and that offered by other FTSE 250 companies and other companies of similar size and complexity.
 New executive directors will generally be appointed on remuneration packages with the same structure and pay elements as described in the pay policy table.
 Each element of remuneration to be included in the package offered to a new director would be considered separately and collectively in this context.

+General | The Company's policy is to pay what is necessary to attract individuals with the skills and experience appropriate to the role to be filled.
 The initial notice period may be longer than the Company's one year policy (up to a maximum of two years).
-However, this will reduce by one month for every month served, until the Company's policy position is reached.
+However, this will reduce by one month for every month served, until the Company's policy position is reached. |

-Base salary levels will be set at an appropriate level to recruit the best candidate in consideration of the new recruit's existing salary, location, skills and experience and expected contribution to the new role, the current salaries of other executive directors in the Company and current market levels for the role.
+Base salary | Base salary levels will be set at an appropriate level to recruit the best candidate in consideration of the new recruit's existing salary, location, skills and experience and expected contribution to the new role, the current salaries of other executive directors in the Company and current market levels for the role. |

-Other benefits will be considered in light of the provision in place for the other executive director(s).
-If it is in the best interests of the Company and shareholders, the Committee may consider providing additional benefits, potentially including relocation costs, tax equalisation or advisers' fees.
+Other benefits | Other benefits will be considered in light of the provision in place for the other executive director(s).
+If it is in the best interests of the Company and shareholders, the Committee may consider providing additional benefits, potentially including relocation costs, tax equalisation or advisers' fees. |

-Pension will be considered in light of the retirement arrangements which are in place for the other executive director(s) with a contribution level considered by the Committee to be appropriate in light of the new recruit's package as a whole, market practice at the time and on a broadly equivalent basis to existing provisions for other executives.
+Pension | Pension will be considered in light of the retirement arrangements which are in place for the other executive director(s) with a contribution level considered by the Committee to be appropriate in light of the new recruit's package as a whole, market practice at the time and on a broadly equivalent basis to existing provisions for other executives. |

-Normal awards will be made under the annual bonus plan in line with the Remuneration Policy.
-The executive director may be invited to participate in the bonus on a pro rated basis in the first year of appointment.
+Annual bonus | Normal awards will be made under the annual bonus plan in line with the Remuneration Policy.
+The executive director may be invited to participate in the bonus on a pro rated basis in the first year of appointment. |

+Long-term incentives | Normal awards will be made under the BIP in line with the Remuneration Policy.
+The executive director may be invited to participate in 'in flight' BIP awards on a pro rated basis when appointed.
 The Company is required to set out the maximum amount of variable pay which could be paid to a new director in respect of his/her recruitment.
 In order to provide the Company with sufficient flexibility in a recruitment scenario, the Committee has set this figure as 450% of base salary.
 This covers the maximum annual bonus and the maximum face value of any long-term incentive awards.
 This level of variable pay would only be available in exceptional circumstances, and in order to achieve such a level of variable pay, stretching targets would need to be met.
-For the avoidance of doubt, this 450% variable pay limit excludes the value of any "buyout" payments or awards associated with forfeited awards.
+For the avoidance of doubt, this 450% variable pay limit excludes the value of any "buyout" payments or awards associated with forfeited awards. |

-For an external appointment, although there are no plans to offer additional cash and/or share-based payments on recruitment, the Committee reserves the right to do so when it considers this to be in the best interests of the Company and shareholders.
+Replacement awards | For an external appointment, although there are no plans to offer additional cash and/or share-based payments on recruitment, the Committee reserves the right to do so when it considers this to be in the best interests of the Company and shareholders.
 Such payments may take into account remuneration relinquished when leaving the former employer and would reflect the nature, time horizons and performance requirements attached to that remuneration.
 Shareholders will be informed of any such payments at the time of appointment.
 The Committee may make awards on hiring an external candidate to "buyout" awards which will be forfeited on leaving the previous employer.
 Our approach to this is to carry out a detailed review of the awards which the individual will lose and calculate the estimated value of them.
 In doing so, we will consider the vesting period, the option exercise period if applicable, whether the awards are cash or share based, performance related or not, the Company's recent performance and payout levels and any other factors we consider appropriate.
 If a buyout award is to be made, the structure and level will be carefully designed and will generally reflect and replicate the previous awards as accurately as possible.
 We will make the award subject to appropriate malus and clawback provisions in the event that the individual resigns or is summarily terminated within a certain timeframe.
-An explanation will be provided at the time of recruitment of why a buyout award has been granted.
+An explanation will be provided at the time of recruitment of why a buyout award has been granted. |

-For internal promotions any commitments made prior to appointment may continue to be honoured as the executive is transitioned to the new remuneration arrangements.
+Internal promotions | For internal promotions any commitments made prior to appointment may continue to be honoured as the executive is transitioned to the new remuneration arrangements. |

 Shareholders will be informed of any director appointment and the individual's remuneration arrangements as soon as practicable following the appointment via an announcement to the regulatory news services.